horenbergerb/ProjectEvangelion/README.md

 ## The Prophecy

-### ~~First Impact~~ Done
+### (Done) First Impact

-- ~~Create a Github repository and documentation outlining the Evangelion Project~~ Done
+- (Done) Create a Github repository and documentation outlining the Evangelion Project
-- ~~Create Lilith, a python interface for using a trained GPT-2 model to generate discord messages~~ Done
+- (Done) Create Lilith, a python interface for using a trained GPT-2 model to generate discord messages
   - Lilith uses GPT-2 models which were fine-tuned on Discord DMs using [FriendSimulator](https://github.com/horenbergerb/FriendSimulator)
-- ~~Create Unit01, which connects Lilith to a Discord account and facilitates simple conversations~~ Done
+- (Done) Create Unit01, which connects Lilith to a Discord account and facilitates simple conversations

 An example of Lilith generating dialogue (Output from `FirstImpact/DemoLilith.py`)